 You can keep up with everything I have read so far this year here.
 What is the best thing you have read this year?

-- Oh man, I love that Atonement 1 week 5 days ago
+- Oh man, I always thought that 5 months 3 days ago